Why is my underlayment ice dams

 How can I prevent ice dams on my roof?

-What should I do if I already have ice dams?
+What should I do if I have ice dams?

-If you already have ice dams, you can try removing the snow and ice buildup manually or using a roof rake.
-However, for more severe cases or if the ice dams have caused damage, it's best to call a professional roofing contractor to assess the situation and provide a long-term solution.
+If you have ice dams, you can try to remove the ice manually or use a roof rake to clear snow.
+However, for severe or recurring issues, it's best to call a professional roofer to inspect and repair the problem.

 Connect with certified professionals in your area